Samarjeet1995/Campus-Layers-Digitize/README.md

 The repository contains **IITB Campus Digitized** data.
-Particularly it contains layer from **Zone**-distributed based on the Junior Engg (J.E.).
+Particularly it contains a layer from **Zone**-distributed based on the Junior Engg (J.E.).

-The layers are published on the same repository as 'GeoJSON' file and retrived later in code.
+The layers are published on the same repository as the 'GeoJSON' file and retrieved later in the code.